dyrdadev/guess-the-distance/README.md

 ## License

-This project is licensed under a MIT license.
+This project is licensed under an MIT license.
 See the [LICENSE](/LICENSE) file for details.

 Some (third party) assets in this project may be shared under a different license.
 Check out the README files in the directories and the [Third Party Content](/ThirdPartyContent.md) file for details.